 Note: The popular science description must be written in Swedish, unlike the rest of the application.

 Please state any longer interruptions in your active research time after your doctoral degree caused by any of the grounds recognised by the Swedish Research Council.
 Please state the interruption calculated as a full-time equivalent and rounded up into full calendar months.
-Please see the recognised grounds for deductible time under the heading “Career age” above.
+Please see the recognised grounds for deductible time under the heading “Career age” in the call text for the outline application.

 Describe the ethical issues raised by your project or corresponding.
 You must also describe how you plan to address ethical dilemmas that may arise.
 Please justify why the research should be carried out against the background of the ethical issues you have identified.
 How do your research questions and expected results measure up in relation to the ethical issues?
 Please also state whether the research involves any handling of personal data, or experiments on animals or human subjects.
 If no ethical issues are raised, please justify this.